renaudwangler/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T03_Lab_Mod02_Deploying Managed Containerized Workloads to Azure.md

 1. In the hub menu in the Azure portal, click **Resource groups**.

-1. On the **Resource groups** blade, click the entry representing the **AADesignLab0403-RG** resource group.
+1. On the **Resource groups** blade, click the entry representing the **StagiaireXXX-RG2** resource group.

-1. On the **AADesignLab0403-RG** resource group blade, review the list of resources and compare them with the information available at https://docs.microsoft.com/en-us/azure/architecture/example-scenario/apps/devops-with-aks
+1. On the **StagiaireXXX-RG2** resource group blade, review the list of resources and compare them with the information available at https://docs.microsoft.com/en-us/azure/architecture/example-scenario/apps/devops-with-aks

 > **Review**: In this exercise, you deployed DevOps with AKS architecture.

-## Exercise 5: Remove lab resources

-#### Task 1: Open Cloud Shell

-1. At the top of the portal, click the **Cloud Shell** icon to open the Cloud Shell pane.

-1. At the **Cloud Shell** command prompt at the bottom of the portal, type in the following command and press **Enter** to list all resource groups you created in this lab:

-    ```sh
-    az group list --query "[?starts_with(name,'AADesignLab04')]".name --output tsv
-    ```

-1. Verify that the output contains only the resource groups you created in this lab.
-These groups will be deleted in the next task.

-#### Task 2: Delete resource groups

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to delete the resource groups you created in this lab

-    ```sh
-    az group list --query "[?starts_with(name,'AADesignLab04')]".name --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
-    ```

-1. Close the **Cloud Shell** prompt at the bottom of the portal.

-> **Review**: In this exercise, you removed the resources used in this lab.
+#### Clean up resources

+1. Refer to **Exercice 2** of **Lab 00** to clean up your resources.